mvh70/teamshots/docs/features.md

 ### 6.7 Content Moderation System
 - **LLM-Based Validation**: Automated filtering for nudity and obscenity
 - **Approval Flags**: userApproved and fitnessApproved for selfies, userApproved and adminApproved for generations
-- **Company Admin Approval**: Required for all public-facing company photo generations
+- **Team Admin Approval**: Required for all public-facing team photo generations
 - **User Feedback**: Clear error messages for rejected uploads with guidance
 - **Audit Trail**: Moderation scores and results stored without inappropriate content
 - **Performance**: Moderation integrated into upload flow with proper error handling